uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/sparse_linear_algebra.inc.rst

 .. container::

-   The oneAPI Math Kernel Library provides a Data Parallel C++ interface to some of the Sparse Linear Algebra routines.
+   The oneAPI Math Kernel Library provides a C++ interface to a set of Sparse Linear Algebra routines using SYCL.

-   :ref:`onemkl_spblas` provides basic operations on sparse vectors and matrices, and separates them into two stages: analysis
-   (also called inspector stage or optimize stage) and execution.
-For a given matrix, the analysis would typically be called one time and the execution may be called multiple times.
-During the analysis stage, the API inspects the matrix properties including size, sparsity pattern and available parallelism and can apply matrix format or structure changes to enable a more optimized algorithm.
-   In the execution stage, multiple routine calls can take advantage of the analysis stage data in order to improve performance.
+   :ref:`onemkl_spblas` provides basic operations on sparse vectors and matrices.
+Most operations are split into three stages: query of the external workspace size, optimization stage and execution.
+For a given configuration, the first two stages would typically be called once for a set of input arguments and the execution stage may be called multiple times.
+During the optimization stage, the API may inspect the matrix properties including size, sparsity pattern and available parallelism, and may apply matrix format or structure changes to enable a more optimized algorithm.
+User-provided matrix data remain unmodified if such optimizations are made.
+In the execution stage, multiple routine calls can take advantage of the optimization stage data in order to improve performance.
+Each operation has a descriptor type that is used to carry information across the different stages.

-   In order to save information in between calls to Sparse BLAS computation routines, the :ref:`onemkl_sparse_matrix_handle_t` type is introduced, that is essentially an opaque pointer, used to store data related to initial sparse matrix and data obtained during analysis stage.

 .. toctree::
    :hidden:

    spblas/spblas.rst